sqlalchemyorg/zimports/README.rst

 The script can run without any configuration, options are as follows::

-  $ zimports --help
 usage: zimports [-h] [-m APPLICATION_IMPORT_NAMES]
-                  [-p APPLICATION_PACKAGE_NAMES] [--style STYLE] [-k]
+                [-p APPLICATION_PACKAGE_NAMES] [--style STYLE]
+                [--multi-imports] [--max-line-length MAX_LINE_LENGTH] [-k]
                 [--heuristic-unused HEURISTIC_UNUSED] [--statsonly] [-e]
                 [--diff] [--stdout]
                 filename [filename ...]

 positional arguments:
   filename              Python filename(s) or directories

 optional arguments:
   -h, --help            show this help message and exit -m APPLICATION_IMPORT_NAMES, --application-import-names APPLICATION_IMPORT_NAMES
                         comma separated list of names that should be considered local to the application. reads from [flake8] application-import-names by default.
   -p APPLICATION_PACKAGE_NAMES, --application-package-names APPLICATION_PACKAGE_NAMES
                         comma separated list of names that should be considered local to the organization. reads from [flake8] application-package-names by default.
-    --style STYLE         import order styling, reads from [flake8] import- order-style by default, or defaults to 'google' --multi-imports       If set, multiple imports can exist on one line -k, --keep-unused     keep unused imports even though detected as unused --heuristic-unused HEURISTIC_UNUSED
+  --style STYLE         import order styling, reads from [flake8] import-
+                        order-style by default, or defaults to 'google' --multi-imports       If set, multiple imports can exist on one line --max-line-length MAX_LINE_LENGTH
+                        The maximal number of characters per line of from- imports when using --multi-imports.
+  -k, --keep-unused     keep unused imports even though detected as unused --heuristic-unused HEURISTIC_UNUSED
                         Remove unused imports only if number of imports is less than <HEURISTIC_UNUSED> percent of the total lines of code
-    --statsonly           don't write or display anything except the file stats -e, --expand-stars    Expand star imports into the names in the actual module, which can then have unused names removed.
+  --statsonly           don't write or display anything except the file stats -e, --expand-stars    Expand star imports into the names in the actual
+                        module, which can then have unused names removed.
-                          Requires modules can be imported
-    --diff                don't modify files, just dump out diffs --stdout              dump file output to stdout
+                        Requires modules can be imported --diff                don't modify files, just dump out diffs --stdout              dump file output to stdout

 Typically, configuration will be in ``setup.cfg`` for flake8 (support for tox.ini, pyproject.toml is TODO)::

     [flake8]
+    max-line-length=120
     enable-extensions = G
     ignore =
         A003,